Xough/Xough/README.md

 ## Hey! 👋
-I'm Hugo, a 18 years old future web developer from France.
+I'm Hugo, a 18 years old developer from France.

 ## Skills